Easy Chicken Casserole with Stuffing

 Does the chicken need to be browned first?

-Raw chicken goes straight into the dish, and a 400°F oven cooks it through in 25 minutes.
-You will not get a sear on the outside since it is buried under sauce and cheese, but the texture is completely fine — moist and fully cooked with no pre-work.
+No, that’s part of what makes this recipe really quick.
+You put raw chicken into the dish, and it gets cooked in the 400°F oven in 25 minutes.
+You won’t get a sear on the outside because it gets buried under sauce and cheese, but the texture is completely fine — it is moist and cooked all the way through without any pre-work.

 What if I do not have Stovetop stuffing?